Mrt134/Experimental/1.0luminadocumentation/luminautl.rst

 .. figure:: images/lumina25.png
    :scale: 100%

-* **Entire Session:** will take a screenshot of the entire screen.
+* **Entire Session:** Captures the entire screen.

-* **Single Screen:** in a multi-monitor setup, you can select which screen number to use for the screenshot.
+* **Single Screen:** In a multi-monitor setup, the screen number can be selected for the screenshot.

-* **Single Window:** will screenshot a selected window.
-Simply choose "Single Window," then the "Take Screenshot" button, and click on the desired window.
+* **Single Window:** Captures a selected window.
+Choose "Single Window," then click the "Take Screenshot" button, and click on the desired window.
 The "Include Borders" checkbox can be used to determine whether or not the screenshot of the window is surrounded by a black border.

-* **Delay:** in seconds.
-This can be used to give you time to setup the screenshot.
+* **Delay:** Choose the number of seconds to delay the screenshot.
+This can be used to give more time to prepare the screenshot.

 There are three options for taking a screenshot: clicking the "Take Screenshot" button in the lower-right corner of Lumina Screenshot,